NoiRC256/centralized-object-pool/README.md

   (This won't really be a problem for stuff like bullets and hit VFX that are typically in use for a very short amount of time)

 # How It Works
-`ObjectPool` is a singleton class that stores an array of `Pool`, each maintains a pool for a particular prefab in `LinkedList<GameObject>`.
+`ObjectPool` is a singleton class that stores an array of `Pool`, each maintains a pool for a particular prefab by `LinkedList<GameObject>`.
 These pools can be configured on the inspector, and are initialized on `Awake()`.

 Each `Pool` can be identified by a string *tag*.